 Timothy Phillips, Law Costs Draftsperson

-Currently (Summer 2022) I turn round most work (budgets, bills, points of dispute and replies) within two weeks.
+Currently (Autumn 2024) I turn round most work (including budgets, bills, points of dispute and replies) within a fortnight.

 About